maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 * Consulting services

 Dual-licensing will require a set of templates that projects can work with.
-If the project uses Apache-2, MIT, GPL, or other open source licenses, what would a commercial dual-license look like?
+If the project uses Apache-2, MIT, GPL, or other open source licenses, what will a commercial dual-license look like?

 Paid add-on packages may be open or closed source, but they will still need a license.
-The NuGet marketplace will require templates and guidance.
+A NuGet marketplace will require templates and guidance.

 Support services and consulting services are harder.
-How would a NuGet marketplace assist with these?
+How will a NuGet marketplace assist with these?
 Contract templates and guidance, again, may be of help here.

-The legal aspect would be a bit like what the open source foundations offer: help with protecting producers and consumers.
+The legal aspect will be a bit like what the open source foundations offer: help with protecting producers and consumers.

-There is one additional aspect the NuGet marketplace will have to help with, and that is preventing abuse and having clear rules.
+There is one additional aspect a NuGet marketplace will have to help with, and that is preventing abuse and having clear rules.
 What if I have an MIT-licensed project, and someone sells it with a dual license on this marketplace?